6 Common Air Conditioner Smells Explained and How to Repair the Problem

-When your air conditioner is fresh and working correctly, you shouldn’t be smelling anything strange.
-Unexpected air conditioner noises and odd smells are a hint that something is off.
-If your air conditioner is aging or you haven’t had maintenance done within the last year, they can be a sure sign you need skilled air conditioning repair in Greater Richmond.
+When your air conditioner is fresh and operating right, it’s expected you won’t be smelling anything strange.
+Abnormal air conditioner noises and odd smells are a sign that something is up.
+If your air conditioner is past its prime or you haven’t had a tune-up scheduled within the last year, they can be an obvious sign you need skilled air conditioning repair in Greater Richmond.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, specifically a chemical smell, isn’t a good sign.
-You might also observe your:
+If your air conditioner smells bad when turned on, especially a chemical scent, it isn’t a good sign.
+You may also notice your:

 • Air conditioner smells like paint thinner